 Often I am asked what the most important tip is for writing effectively.
-Of course there is a lot to say about that, you can become more effective in many different ways, but the most important thing you definitely need to do is to separate the different phases in writing.
-What do I mean with that?
+Of course, there is a lot to say about that, you can become more effective in many different ways, but the most important thing you definitely need to do is to separate the different phases in writing.
+What do I mean by that?

-This description might be a bit exaggerated, but it is what I see happen very often.
-Most PhD students do a little bit of everything.
-They are – so to speak – juggling with to many balls at the same time; they are busy with:
+This description might be a bit exaggerated, but it is what I see happen most of the time.
+The majority of PhD students do a little bit of everything.
+They are – so to speak – juggling with too many balls at the same time; they are busy with:

 - working on the structure of the text

 - getting clarity on argumentation

 - thinking about the content

 - wondering whether they need more information or if they already have enough